skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/26.png

-4. Then create a name for your Blockchain Network of **immunchain**.
+4. Then create a name for your Blockchain Network of **immunichain**.
 Give it a description as well.
 Then finish off by **selecting browse in the Model Network Starter**

 .. image:: Images/100.png

 5. That will pop-up a file folder.
-Go to the folder you downloaded the github contents.
+Go to the folder where you downloaded the github contents.
 Then **select the immunichain.bna** file

 .. image:: Images/101.png